Gender inequality in Japan: Family values

 Japan's family dynamics have historically been defined by a two-person, female housewife or caregiver role and a male income-earner role, a historically common division of labor between the sexes.
 After Japan's involvement in World War II ended, the resulting Japanese Constitution included Article 24, "the Gender Equality Clause," which was introduced to steer the country towards gender equality.
-However, deeply-embedded family and gender norms led to resistance among citizens, and the culture remained largely the same as of 2009.
+However, deeply embedded family and gender norms led to resistance among citizens, and the culture remained largely the same as of 2009.

+Following World War II, the "professional housewife" or sengyō shufu, arose.
+The idea of professionalism regarding this type of domestic labor is similar to any other profession, as it requires significant knowledge, skill, and at least partial autonomy.
+The primary role for a professional housewife is childrearing, which remains a highly stigmatized topic for women and married couples, wherein only 2% of children are born out of wedlock, and women who do not marry or have children after marriage are met with social "hostility."
+In a 2013 poll, over 50% of twenty-year-old participants confirmed the traditional gendered labor division of men working outside the home and women within, which is even further enforced through tax policies regarding primary and secondary income sources.

 It was not until the mid-1970s that Japanese women began to play a larger role in the paid economy.
 Japanese men, however, generally did not step in to play a larger role in the house.
 Studies have shown that there is a negative correlation between the number of hours worked by fathers in their jobs and the amount of housework (including childcare) that the father provides.
 After paid work, the father would come home, spending most of his time eating or in non-social interactions such as watching TV with his family.
 This led to the term "Japan Inc.," synonymous with males committing their life to their job while in a long-term relationship.

 Another term that became popular in Japan was the "relationship-less society", describing how men's long work hours left little or no time for them to bond with their families.
 Japanese society came to be one of isolation within the household, since there was only enough time after work to care for oneself, excluding the rest of the family.
 This held especially true for families who wished to have a second child.
 Due to corporations and work regulation laws, men of all ages in large firms are forced to prioritize work over the rest of their life.
 The limited amount of help from their male spouses leaves women with the majority of household chores.